d-zone-org/d-zone/README.md

 If everything works, the client should connect to the default server, generate a world, and receive live updates via websocket from the server.

+Remember, this project is still being developed, so keep your D-Zone up to date with `npm update`

+Don't forget to rebuild `bundle.js` and re-upload the web files after updating!

 ## Design
 The game engine architecture is currently loosely based on [crtrdg](http://crtrdg.com/).